readyplayerme/rpm-unreal-avatar-creator/README.md

 ### Add RpmAvatarCreator plugin

 There are three ways you can add the **RpmAvatarCreator** plugin to your project.
-Add as submodules, clone the repo, or paste the plugin inside of the **Plugins** folder.
+Add as submodules, paste the plugin inside of the **Plugins** folder, or add the blueprint version of the plugin to the Engine.

 - To add the plugin to your project as a submodules, run the following command in the terminal from your project folder.
 This is preferred way of setting up the plugin.